Rabbit Wallet (RAB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Rabbit Wallet Historical Price

-According to the latest data gathered on Rabbit Wallet live price page, the current price of Rabbit Wallet is 0.00296266USD.
-The circulating supply of Rabbit Wallet(RAB) is 64.00M RAB , giving it a market capitalization of $189.61K.
+According to the latest data gathered on Rabbit Wallet live price page, the current price of Rabbit Wallet is 0.00249041USD.
+The circulating supply of Rabbit Wallet(RAB) is 64.00M RAB , giving it a market capitalization of $159.39K.

 The Rabbit Wallet Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RAB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.